 Flagstone is a patio material that is created as different layers of sand, minerals, clay, and other organic sediments accumulate over time.
 The end result is usually in shades of red, blue, and earth tones.
 This product will give a very natural look to your patio and it is very traditional and timeless; you won’t feel like it has outstayed its welcome after just a few shorts years.
 Having a flagstone patio installed by a professional is ideal because proper drainage needs to be installed.
 Otherwise, the naturally formed flagstone has the potential to split or erode in a very short amount of time.
 For a do-it-yourselfer, the installation of flagstone can take quite a bit of time because of the temperament of flagstone.
 Each type of flagstone has different slip qualities and heat retention.
 A professional is ideal as they can make much quicker work of the project.

-Pavers can be made from a variety of materials including clay, concrete, stone, or even recycled plastic.
-Pavers are manmade so each piece can be designed differently to create a certain look.
+Pavers can be made from various materials, including clay, concrete, stone, or even recycled plastic.
+Each piece is manmade so it can be designed differently to create a certain look.
 Some pavers will look like natural stones while others can resemble bricks, cobblestone, or flagstone.
 This is a much more affordable product than natural stone.
-Pavers also allow for easier installation compared to flagstone and concrete.
+It also allows for easier installation compared to flagstone and concrete.
 This is also a safe patio option.
-There is typically a no slip risk with pavers, and they can also be sealed in order to protect the surface from stains or damage.
+There is typically a no-slip risk with pavers, and they can also be sealed in order to protect the surface from stains or damage.

-Probably one of the most affordable patio options that you can opt for are those that are made out of concrete.
+One of the most affordable patio options that you can opt for is those made out of concrete.
 If properly installed by a professional, concrete patio material can last longer than any other material.
-While it is subject to settling or cracking as the seasons change, professionals pay extra attention to preparing the ground and pouring the patio properly to prevent these issues from occurring.
-You can go with a natural concrete to keep it simple or have it stained to add warmth and character.
+While it is subject to settling or cracking as the season changes, professionals pay extra attention to preparing the ground and pouring the patio properly to prevent these issues from occurring.
+You can go with natural concrete to keep it simple or have it stained to add warmth and character.
 To go for a more custom look, concrete can be stamped to mimic flagstone, brick, or even wood planks.